-Consider Adam Scott numbers.
+Consider Kyle Stanley's numbers.
 Spectacularly good pro.
-Has averaged $2 mil in tour winnings the last 5 years.
+Averages millions of dollars of tour winnings every year.
 He likely has 5 more decent years of playing golf and then he’s pretty much done, aside from spending a few more years on the Senior Tour.

-He was 25 when he started to make any kind of “real” money, but let’s pick a great $2 million year.
-On $2 million of earnings from tour events, Adam has quite a few expenses – remember the guy schlepping his bag.
-The schlepper pays much of his own travel but he gets a minimum just for showing up plus 5% of Adam’s winnings – unless his employer wins, in which case the caddy gets 10%.
-So on the $2 mil of revenues, figure $200,000 in travel and accommodation costs (Adam can’t afford his own jet by a long shot) which is a dozen business class tickets, a bunch of taxis or car rentals (sometimes provided by the sponsor), and numerous hotel stays.
-And that assumes it’s just Adam - that he’s not bringing his family or coach or masseuse along with him.
+He was in his mid-twenties when he started to make any kind of “real” money, but let’s pick a great $2 million year.
+On $2 million of earnings from tour events, Kyle has quite a few expenses – remember the guy schlepping his bag.
+The schlepper pays much of his own travel but he gets a minimum just for showing up plus 5% of Kyle's winnings – unless his employer wins, in which case the caddy gets 10%.
+So on the $2 mil of revenues, figure $200,000 in travel and accommodation costs (Kyle can’t afford his own jet by a long shot) which is a dozen business class tickets, a bunch of taxis or car rentals (sometimes provided by the sponsor), and numerous hotel stays.
+And that assumes it’s just Kyle - that he’s not bringing his family or coach or masseuse along with him.

 Which would be great.
 If he were making that much every year, for the rest of his working life.
 But he’s got to make enough in 5 years or so to be able to retire, because it is highly likely he has more or less no job after he’s done at 35 or so.